Discover Your Library – How to find your Library books

-You have been given your module handbooks of this semester, and you have been told that you can find many of your course books in the library.
-But how are you going to go about finding a few books among thousand across three floor?
+You’ve been given your module handbooks for the semester, and you have been told that you can find many of your course books in the library.
+But how are you going to go about finding a few books among thousands across three floors?
 Well, if you read on we have composed a fool-proof guide to finding those all-important books and resources.

 For example: Cottrell, S. (2013) The study skills handbook.
 Basingstoke: Palgrave.
 Has the classmark of 378.170281 COT

-It may not seem important at first glance, but knowing the loan period of the books you are looking for determines what shelves they will be on.
+It may not seem important at first glance, but knowing the loan period of the books you are looking for, determines what shelves they will be on in Augustine House.
 The 24-hour and 7 day loan books will be found on the open shelves all down the room on floors one, two and three.
 Whereas the four week loan books are on the moving shelves at the back of floors one, two, and three.

-Now that you know the classmark and the loan period of the books you need you are almost there, the final step is to get up and go and look for the books on the shelves.
+Now that you know the classmark and the loan period of the books you’re looking for, you are almost there.
+The final step is to use that classmark to find the items on the shelves.

 Classmark are signposted at the end of each bookshelf and each book has a sticker with its classmark on the spine.
-The bookshelf will be in numerical order and the sequence goes up from floors one to three.
-For example: floor 1 is 000-329, Floor 2 is 330-599, and floor 3 is 600-999.
+The bookshelves will be in numerical order and in Augustine House, the sequence goes up from floors one to three.
+For example: floor 1 is 000-329, floor 2 is 330-599, and floor 3 is 600-999.

 Well done, by following these steps you should have found your book!
 Now you can borrow the book and get studying.

-However, if you still can’t find your book after following these steps just visit the Library Point on the Ground Floor of the Library.
-Alternatively, look out for a member of staff at one of the JustAsk pods, if you can’t find a member of staff, use the phone at the JustAsk pod and give them a call on 2508.
+However, if you still can’t find your book after following these steps just visit the Library Point on the Ground Floor of the Library for help.
+Alternatively, use the phone at the JustAsk pod and give them a call on 2508.